 So we’ve seen that even glued parts of the violin have to be taken apart for repair purposes.
 So here is the thing: the violin has to be strong, make out of wood and go through centuries intact, and be taken apart anytime… Is that just possible?

 The great history of violin making has met that challenge without modern glue.
-It could be said because they didn’t have modern glue.
+It could be said it is because they didn’t have modern glue.

 Glued parts have to be un-glued; they must accept vibrations without blocking them; they must accept differences of temperature and hygrometry without breaking or cracking.